-- Mr. Ambriole served as Interim CEO from December 1, 2021 July 10, 2022.
-He currently serves as a Director and Managing Director, Farmland Investments at the Company.
-2022 Stock Award includes an award of \$5,000 in Company common stock (58.3088 shares) relating to Mr. Ambriole's service as a non-employee director beginning in 2022.
+3Mr.
+Ambriole served as Interim CEO through July 10, 2022, and then served as Managing Director, Farmland Investments from 2023 through March 11, 2025, Farmland Investments at the Company.
+2022 Stock Award includes an award of \$5,000 in Company common stock (58.3088 shares) relating to Mr. Ambriole's service as a non-employee director in the second half of 2022.
 The fair value of the stock award was computed in accordance with ASC Topic 718, based on the Company's stock price and the probable outcome of the service conditions as of the grant date.
 The awards vest upon the earlier of the anniversary of the grant date or the date of the next annual meeting of stockholders.
-The Company assumes all directors will complete the one year of board service required for the award to vest. - 4 Mr. Schindel served as CFO until February 13, 2024.
-He no longer serves in any role at the Company. - Mr. Lau served as COO from January 1, 2022 July 5, 2022.
-He served as Chief Administrative Officer from July 6, 2022 December 31, 2023.
-He now serves solely as a Director of the Company. - 6 Mr. Stoddart served as CEO from July 11, 2022 February 27, 2023.
-He no longer serves in any role at the Company. - Mr. Zuehlsdorff served as COO from July 25, 2022 February 27, 2023.
-He was appointed Chief Executive Officer effective February 28, 2023, and continues to serve in that role.
-He also serves as a Director of the Company. - 2023 Bonus for Mr. Zuehlsdorff includes an award of \$15,000 in common stock (~140 shares).
+The Company assumes all directors will complete the one year of board service required for the award to vest.

+4Mr.
+Zuehlsdorff serves Chief Executive Officer effective February 28, 2023, and continues to serve in that role.
+He also serves as a Director of the Company

+5Mr.
+Stoddart served as CEO from July 11, 2022 - February 27, 2023.
+He no longer serves in any role at the Company.

+62023 Bonus for Mr. Zuehlsdorff includes an award of \$15,000 in common stock (~140 shares).
 Although determined and awarded by our board of directors in 2024, this discretionary bonus related to Mr. Zuehlsdorff's service in 2023.
+Mr. Zuehlsdorff's 2024 compensation includes a \$4,000 bonus and an award of \$4,000 in common stock (~34 shares).
+Although determined and awarded by our board of directors in 2025, this discretionary bonus related to Mr. Zuehlsdorff's service in 2024.
 The fair value of the stock award was computed in accordance with ASC Topic 718, based on the Company's stock price and the probable outcome of the service conditions as of the grant date.
 The award fully vested upon grant.